 SYLVI on "EMBODIED VOICE" work

 After twenty productive years in Berkeley California, Sylvi and I relocated to Portland Oregon in October of 2015 to reinvent ParaTheatrical ReSearch as a performance vehicle.
 We started by staging a series of Workshops (Labs) to train dancers, ritualists, actors, performers and non-performers alike in Paratheatre methods in hopes of finding resonant individuals to help develop and perform new works of experimental theatre (incorporating ritual, poetic text, music & song, video) directed by myself with musical direction by Sylvi.
 The big picture vision guiding eveything we have done and will do: the insurrection, and visceral embodiment, of the Poetic Imagination.

-Rather than defining ourselves as a company of fixed players, we are more about developing new performance works with whomever might be best suited for the unique challenges and demands of each production.
-These conditions have turned ParaTheatrical ReSearch into a kind of molting group open to inquiries from performing artists across the spectrum of theatre, dance, music & song, ritual, clown, vaudeville, poetry.
+Rather than defining ourselves as a company of fixed players, we are more like a molting group that develops new performance works with whomever might be best suited for the unique challenges and demands of each production.
+Though a core group of individuals does persist with each production, we remain open to inquiries from performing artists across the spectrum: theatre, dance, voice, music & song, ritual, clown, vaudeville, poetry.
 ParaTheatrical ReSearch is a non-union, self-funded collective.

 - Antero Alli,